 An outsider comes in and makes a comment from far away, the reality is Melbourne has a terrific public transport system.

-—former Transport Minister Peter Batchelor, The Age, 8 November 2005
+—Response from then Transport Minister Peter Batchelor, The Age, 8 November 2005

 Why Won’t More Melburnians Use Public Transport?

 Despite recent increases in patronage, public transport in Melbourne is still very much a minority travel mode.
 Public transport is used for around 10% of journeys, which is one-third to half the share in comparable cities in Europe and Canada.

 To understand why the share isn’t greater, we need to understand the needs of travellers and the attitudes that underlie their transport choices.
 In this regard Melburnians fall, broadly speaking, into four groups.

 - At one extreme are a minority who would never use public transport, no matter how good it was.

 - At the opposite extreme are a minority who are committed to using public transport no matter what, in some cases despite knowing that using a car would sometimes save them time and possibly even be cheaper.

 - The third group are those who use public transport because they have little choice.
 This is by far the largest group among current users.
 But although this group has come to include an increasing number of CBD commuters in the past decade or so, it is in long-term decline (especially outside peak hour) as car ownership continues to get cheaper and governments continue to throw money at roads at the expense of public transport.

 - The fourth group makes up the vast majority of the population.
 These are the people who do not use public transport, who could be convinced to use public transport if it were competitive in time and cost with car travel, but who ‘know’ that it’s currently not up to scratch.